-If you suspect your fountain is losing water the first step is to check for a ‘standing‘ or ‘running‘ leak.
-Fill the reservoir with water and let it sit without running the pump.
-Leave in place on a flat dry surface like a driveway or sidewalk for a few hours and observe for signs of water loss.
+If you suspect your fountain is losing water, check first for a ‘standing‘ or ‘operational‘ leak.
+To do this, fill the reservoir with water and let it sit without operating the pump.
+Leave in place on a flat dry surface for a few hours and observe for signs of water loss.

-- If the reservoir loses water, this is a ‘standing leak’ caused by a hole, crack or something similar.
-You will need to trace the source of the leak and begin repair procedures.
+If the reservoir loses water, there could be a ‘standing leak’ which may be caused by a hole or crack in the reservoir.
+You will need to trace the source of the leak and consider repair procedures.

 Fixing a Leak